GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 but struggled to make those features reliable for developers, and there were many performance cliffs.
 Now we have an architecture that systematically squashes many of those problems, and also unblocks advanced features that were not considered feasible before.
+It:
+``

 - ✔️ Has rock-solid core features across different platform/device/OS combos.
 - ✔️ Has predictable and reliable performance.